Sunpu Castle Park 駿府城公園

 Take a relaxing stroll

 The park around the castle is a great place for a walk and is open from early morning to well after dark.
 It includes Momijiyama Garden, a beautiful little garden.
-It features a miniature Mt.
-Fuji overlooking what looks like a tea plantation, a waterfall, and a carp pond.
+It features soil piled up to resemble Mt.
+Fuji, overlooking what looks like a tea plantation, a waterfall, and a carp pond.

 There's also a teahouse, where you can sip a cup of Shizuoka's finest and have a few sweets.